ErgaAsDev/CRUD-redux/README.md

 # CRUD-redux

-I created CRUD example using React and Redux with API from https://jsonplaceholder.typicode.com/
+I created CRUD example using React-redux and Bootstrap with API from https://jsonplaceholder.typicode.com/